-The latest scholarship stats include vital pieces of information for future college applicants, as this type of financial aid, along with grants, doesn’t need to be repaid.
+The latest scholarship stats include vital information for future college applicants, as this type of financial aid, along with grants, doesn’t need to be repaid.
 Student loans, on the other hand, need to be paid off with interest.

 We have compiled a list consisting of the most important questions regarding these statistics.